automl/ConfigSpace/docs/source/Guide.rst

 space only if their condition is met.

-To add conditions on hyperparameters to the configuration space, we first have to insert the new hyperparameters in the ``ConfigSpace`` and in a second step the conditions on them.
+To add conditions on hyperparameters to the configuration space, we first have to insert the new hyperparameters in the ``ConfigSpace`` and in a second step, the conditions on them.

 >>> kernel_type = CSH.CategoricalHyperparameter(